affinidi/didcomm-ai-bridge/README.md

 ## Overview

+DIDComm-Ollama Bridge enables a secure and private messaging service that is robust and highly secure, enabling you to chat to your own private personal AI agent from anywhere, from any device.

+## Is this truly private?

+Yes.

+The messaging framework is based on DIDComm (insert link) which utilises decentralized identity architecture to provide end-to-end public key cryptography, envelope encryption techniques and freedom to use a number of different crypto algorithms.
+These are all open-standards so there is no vendor lockin.

+Affinidi cannot see your what you are asking or the answers from your AI agents.
+This is encrypted using your keys on both the AI agent side and client side.

+You can choose to run your own DIDComm Mediator/Relay service if want to have complete control over your very own private messaging network.

 ## Support & Feedback

 If you face any issues or have suggestions, please don't hesitate to contact us using [this link](https://www.affinidi.com/get-in-touch).